 Any coursework taken outside of SGPP will need approval from the Program Director and Graduate Programs Manager prior to enrollment.
 Additionally, no more than 12 units of elective coursework may be taken outside of the School of Government & Public Policy and must be at the graduate level.
 Students are responsible for adhering to this policy even if a course is approved by the department.
 Please note that not every course will be offered every semester or academic year, and some courses may not be at 3 units each.

 Concentrations and course electives of interest are provided in the link below.
 Faculty members who have expertise in specific areas are also listed for students to contact to further discuss course options based on specific career goals.

 - All information regarding internship process can be found here: MPA Internship Process

 - Please contact SBSfirstname.lastname@example.org if you have any questions or concerns

-- Capstone Course is taught during the Spring semester by Mike Letcher (with assistance from other SGPP faculty).
+- The MPA Capstone Course is taught during the Spring semester by Mike Letcher.

-- 6 of 8 CORE courses should be completed prior to enrolling in the Capstone Course
+- 6 of 8 CORE courses should be completed prior to enrollment in the Capstone Course.

 - ALL Capstone Course projects are done in groups.

 - Students MUST submit a Master's Plan of Study in GradPath and have it approved by all reviewers prior to enrollment in Capstone Course.
 See the Graduation Checklist webpage for additional details.